attilam/smol/README.md

 - Layouts and Partials
   - DONE ~~add theme support~~
   - create proper layouts for front page, posts, articles, cheatsheets, Weekly Review, etc
-  - layouts and partials should be able to use whatever extension, if at all
+  - layouts should be able to use whatever extension, if at all

 ## refs